The Roger Bamber Research Grant

 Projects may be field-based or pursued in a laboratory or museum.
 The projects could vary from a detailed study of a particular taxon of interest to conservation or monitoring study of a particular site or habitat.

 The purpose of any project would be to make information more accessible to the wider community, and therefore a written summary (e.g. a report for the Bulletin) of any work undertaken will be expected.
 The fund may be used for research costs (e.g. travel, subsistence, bench fees, consumables).
-Staff costs and the purchase of large items of equipment cannot be funded.
+We do not fund staff costs or the purchase of large items of equipment.
 See the Application Guidance document for more information.

 Applicants should be members of the Porcupine Marine Natural History Society (you may join the society to be eligible).
 These grants are open to all, irrespective of employment status and experience.

-- Expected outputs (e.g. publications/outreach) which will result from your project.
+- Expected outputs (e.g. publications/outreach) that will result from your project.